NWHL suspends Lake Placid season due to COVID concerns

 After, according to sources in Lake Placid, “several” new positive tests last night and this morning, the league made the decision to shut it down.

-Connecticut pulled out of the season prior to its game with Minnesota on Monday evening and at the time, had no new positive tests following one the week before.
+Connecticut pulled out of the season prior to its game with Minnesota on Monday evening and at the time, had no new positive tests on Monday morning following one the week before.

-That changed, quickly, and the league made the tough decision to pull the plug right ahead of its semi-finals, which would have aired on NBCSN Thursday night.
+That changed, quickly, and the league made the tough decision to pull the plug right ahead of its semi-finals, which would have aired on NBCSN Thursday night featuring Toronto vs. Buffalo and Boston vs. Minnesota.

 The NWHL and the Olympic Regional Development Authority (ORDA) have agreed, due to new positive COVID-19 tests and the resulting safety concerns for the players, their respective staff & the community that the remainder of the 2021 NWHL Season in Lake Placid have been suspended.